Jimmy Breslin, chronicler of wise guys and underdogs, dies

 "Of course I would betray a friend for the biggest story of the year," he said after doing just that on the last manual typewriter in the News' old 42nd Street newsroom.

-After such successes, he held court in Costello's bar in midtown Manhattan — at least until he quit drinking in his post-Pulitzer years.
+After such successes, he held court in Costello's bar in midtown Manhattan - until he quit drinking in his post-Pulitzer years.

-"Whiskey betrays you when you need it most," he said in a 1989 interview.
-"You think it will fortify you.
-But it weakens you."

-Breslin was born in Queens, the son of James Breslin Sr. and his wife Frances.
-The hard-drinking elder Breslin abandoned the family when Jimmy was 6; he died broken and broke in a Miami nursing home.

-Breslin's mother supported the family by working for 30 years as a welfare system administrator.
+New York Gov. Andrew Cuomo knew Breslin as a fellow Queens native and a close friend of the family.

+"He was irascible, tough, but he was an authentic voice for New York," Cuomo said.
+"He was the people's voice."

-Breslin demonstrated few early skills as a wordsmith; he once said that he graduated high school "in the requisite five years" before a brief, undistinguished stay at Long Island University.
+Breslin demonstrated few early skills as a wordsmith, graduating from high school before a brief, undistinguished stay at Long Island University starting in 1948, while he was already working at the Long Island Press.

-The college dropout-to-be was already working at the Long Island Press when he enrolled at LIU in 1948.
-Breslin was a sportswriter, bouncing between papers until landing at the New York Herald Tribune.
+As a sportswriter, he bounced between papers until he landed at the New York Herald Tribune.

-He became a news columnist in 1963, and quickly found a story when none seemed left to tell.
-As reporters worldwide arrived to cover President Kennedy's funeral, Breslin alone sought out the presidential grave-digger, Clifton Pollard, and began his report with Pollard having a breakfast of bacon and eggs at his apartment on the Sunday following JFK's assassination.
+He became a news columnist in 1963 and quickly found a story when none seemed left to tell.
+As reporters from around the world arrived to cover President Kennedy's funeral, Breslin alone sought out the presidential grave-digger, Clifton Pollard, and began his report with Pollard having a breakfast of bacon and eggs at his apartment on the Sunday following JFK's assassination.

 "Pollard was in the middle of eating them when he received the phone call he had been expecting.
 It was from Mazo Kawalchik, who is the foreman of the gravediggers at Arlington National Cemetery, which is where Pollard works for a living," Breslin wrote.

-Breslin later covered Robert Kennedy's assassination, in 1968, from a much closer angle; Breslin was standing 5 feet away when Sirhan Sirhan struck at the Ambassador Hotel in Los Angeles.
+Breslin later covered Robert Kennedy's assassination, in 1968, from a much closer angle.
+He was standing 5 feet away when Sirhan Sirhan struck at the Ambassador Hotel in Los Angeles.

 In 1969, Breslin joined author Norman Mailer on a twisted political ticket: Mailer for mayor, Breslin for city council president.
 After their predictable loss, Breslin observed, "I'm mortified to have taken part in a process that has closed the bar for the better part of the day."

-By then, the failed politician was a successful author.
-His second book, "Can't Anybody Here Play This Game?", was praised for its tales of the sad-sack New York Mets.
-"The Gang That Couldn't Shoot Straight" was made into a 1971 movie.
+By then, he was a successful author with a second book, "Can't Anybody Here Play This Game?"
+It was praised for its tales of the sad-sack New York Mets.

 Three years later, he underwent successful surgery for a brain aneurysm - an episode that led to his memoir.

 While Breslin had crowds of admirers, he created an equal number of enemies.
-One of his most enduring feuds was with ex-Mayor Edward I. Koch, who once promised to "give the eulogy at Jimmy Breslin's funeral," a vow undone when Koch died in early 2013.
-Breslin also made his own ill-fated prediction.
-In his last regular column for Newsday, on Election Day of 2004, he rejoiced in the expected win of Democrat John Kerry for president; Republican George W. Bush was instead re-elected.
+One of his most enduring feuds was with ex-Mayor Edward I. Koch, who once promised to "give the eulogy at Jimmy Breslin's funeral."
+Koch died in 2013.

 Breslin had two daughters and four sons with his first wife, Rosemary, who died of cancer in 1981.
 He later married Ronnie Eldridge, a former New York City councilwoman.